 Third-degree sunburns are the most serious and always require professional medical attention.
 A full-thickness skin injury extends to all layers of the skin.
-Symptoms may include substantial pain but not always, redness, swelling, and tightness of the skin.
+Symptoms may include substantial pain but not always, redness, swelling, and skin tightness.

-Large blisters that are more than 2 inches in diameter or skin blanching and white patches in the area of the sunburned skin.
+Large blisters more than 2 inches in diameter or skin blanching and white patches in the area of the sunburned skin.

 Sometimes a severe sunburn is accompanied by fever, chills, and nausea.
 These symptoms require immediate medical attention, regardless of the degree of burn.
-Go to an urgent care facility or emergency room.
+Go to an urgent care facility or emergency room as soon as posiible.

-Enjoy the sunny days and stay safe out there!
-If you see me around town, I usually wear a big hat and sunglasses.
+Enjoy the sunny days, and stay safe out there!
+I usually wear a big hat and sunglasses when you see me around town.